johanrg/jomian/README.md

 The purpose of this program is to teach the participants how to build and manage a small/medium sized web project built in Jave EE using Glassfish and PostgreSQL.

-The participants in this project are:

-Johan
-Mikael
-Andreas
 ##What is it?
-It's going to be a small program to handle courses for a small school, mainly to keep track of the attendance of the students.
+It's a small program to handle courses for a small school, mainly to keep track of the attendance of the students.

 ##How to install